slint-ui/slint/api/cpp/docs/generated_code.md

 }
 ```

-If this were used together with the `SampleComponent` from the previous section, then you can access it
+Assuming this global is used together with the `SampleComponent` from the
-like this:
+previous section, you can access `Logic` like this:

 ```cpp
     auto app = SampleComponent::create();